crowdsecurity/crowdsec-docs/crowdsec-docs/docs/concepts.md

  [[References](https://crowdsecurity.github.io/api_doc/index.html?urls.primaryName=CAPI)]

-Whenever the [Local API](/local_api/intro.md) receives an alert with associated decisions, the meta information about the alert are shared with our central api :
+Whenever the [Local API](/local_api/intro.md) receives an alert with associated decisions, the meta information about the alert is shared with our central api :

  - The source ip that triggered the alert
  - The scenario that was triggered
  - The timestamp of the attack

-These are the only information that are sent to our API.
-Those are then processed on our side to be able to redistribute relevant blocklists to all the participants.
+This is the only data that is sent to our API, and it is processed on our side to be able to redistribute relevant blocklists to all the participants.
 You can check the central API documentation in the references link to have an exhaustive view of what might be shared between your instance and our services.

 ## Bouncers